-To Coordinate with or Differentiate From Your Neighbor: The Adoption of Electronic Medical Records by Hospital Systems
+To Coordinate with or Differentiate from Your Neighbor: The Adoption of Electronic Medical Records by U.S. Hospital Systems

 Date Written: February 2, 2019